 To use a different range, simply update these four files:

-inventory.yml obviously your hosts will ned the updated wireguard_ip values to match
+ansible/k3s/inventory.yml your hosts will need the updated wireguard_ip values to match

 I would NOT recommend changing the wireguard network if you are already running, unless you absolutely need to.
-And if you do, the best bet is to actually completely wipe microk8s and start over with running each of wireguard, site, and extras playbooks, meaning you'd have to:
+And if you do, the best bet is to actually completely wipe the node and start over.

 external_ip